AntonPopoff/android-color-wheel/README.md

 * `GradientSeekBar.setAlphaArgb(argb)`
 * `GradientSeekBar.setAlphaRgb(rgb)`

-Both of these methods take RGB color and set fully transparent version of it as a `start` color and completely opaque as an `end` color.
+Both of these methods take RGB color and set transparent version of it as a `start` color and opaque as an `end` color.

-The only difference between these two methods is that `GradientSeekBar.setAlphaArgb(argb)` also adjusts position of the thumb based on the alpha value of the parameter while `GradientSeekBar.setAlphaRgb(rgb)` only sets `start` and `end` colors without adjusting position of the thumb.
+The only difference between these two methods is that `GradientSeekBar.setAlphaArgb(argb)` also adjusts position of the thumb based on the alpha value of the parameter while `GradientSeekBar.setAlphaRgb(rgb)` doesn't.

-To get or set current alpha value you can use `GradientSeekBar.currentAlpha` extensions property.
-Basically it is just `GradientSeekBar.offset` property transformed to be within the range from `0` to `255`.
+To get alpha component of the current intermediate color you can use `GradientSeekBar.argbAlpha` extension property.

 Also you can use `GradientSeekBar.setAlphaListener` method to set a listener that will be called when alpha value is changed.